samiaCode/VolunteerSpace/README.md

 # Volunteer Space

-We created a web application as a part of our Internet Computing course project.
+A web application for the Internet Computing course project.

 IDE: Netbeans